As you plan your first Christmas lighting display, it’s also important to plan where you’ll put all of your “stuff” when the season is over.

 As you choose a bin that’s right for you, consider a few important things:

 - You’ll be storing a good bit of weight, so don’t cheap out on something thin.
+The thin plastic bins from brands like Sterilite aren’t going to cut it.

 - Lids are important, and allow you to stack bins so you don’t need to new shelf for every row of bins.